ministryofjustice/csr-api/README.md

 ### Health

 - `/ping`: will respond `pong` to all requests.
 This should be used by dependent systems to check connectivity to
-offender assessment service, rather than calling the `/health` endpoint.
+csr-api, rather than calling the `/health` endpoint.
 - `/health`: provides information about the application health and its dependencies.
 This should only be used
-by offender assessment service health monitoring (e.g. pager duty) and not other systems who wish to find out the
+by csr-api health monitoring (e.g. pager duty) and not other systems who wish to find out the
-state of offender assessment service.
+state of csr-api.
 - `/info`: provides information about the version of deployed application.

 #### Health and info Endpoints (curl)